MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 [SCREENSHOT]

 ### Units
-DWG units are used to...?
+DWG Units are used to define the measurement units for a building.

 [SCREENSHOT]